Close

 opens in a new windowkindlec opens in a new windownookc opens in a new windowebooksc opens in a new windowgoogle playc opens in a new window opens in a new windowkoboc

-Placeholder of -37Magic for Liars by Sarah Gailey
+opens in a new windowImage Placeholder of - 23Magic for Liars by Sarah Gailey

 When a gruesome murder is discovered at The Osthorne Academy of Young Mages, where her estranged twin sister teaches Theoretical Magic, reluctant detective Ivy Gamble is pulled into the world of untold power and dangerous secrets.
 She will have to find a murderer and reclaim her sister—without losing herself.